The Challenge: Healing a Diabetic Foot Ulcer in Time for a Lifesaving Transplant

-Since she had started dialysis during her wound treatment, she felt especially grateful to finally get the go-ahead for transplant surgery.
+Patti had started dialysis during her wound treatment, so she felt especially grateful to get the go-ahead for a transplant.

 Patti received her new kidney from an altruistic living donor under the expertise of transplant surgeon Amit Tevar, MD.

 UPMC excels at living-donor kidney transplants.
-Living donor transplants help reduce the shortage of organs and allow people like Patti to get off the transplant waiting list sooner.
+Living donor transplants help reduce the organ shortage and help people like Patti get off the transplant waiting list sooner.

 Thanks to the UPMC Transplant Program and UPMC Wound Healing Services teams, Patti has taken control of her health.
 She makes her nutrition and scheduling pre-emptive follow-up appointments a priority.

 Patti feels a sense of liberation now that her wound healed, and she has her independence back.
 Her energy levels have also greatly improved since receiving her new kidney.

 “It’s amazing,” she says.
 “I can walk around my house without crutches.
 I was able to do all the Christmas shopping by myself this year, even drive to the mall.
 I’m so grateful to Dr. Ryan, the wound center staff, and Dr. Tevar for giving me my life back.”